 - He has been responsible for bi-annual employee reviews and pay increases since his time at NTD.

-- Michael has very cordial working relations with the folks at the Division of the State Architect as he did with many other city, county and state agencies.
+- Michael has very cordial working relations with the folks at the Division of the State Architect as he does with many other city, county and state agencies.

 - Note from his resume that he worked for Plumas Bank for 16 years, at three different firms.

-- The manager of the first new bank he did for Plumas Bank became one of his best friends and they have enjoyed many backpacking adventures the last 25 years.
+- The manager of the first new bank he did for Plumas Bank became one of his best friends and they have enjoyed many backpacking adventures over the years.

 - Note that he worked for the Auburn Union School District for the entire decade of the 90’s until he moved to LPA.
 It is very unusual to work for a district that long.